Ldupe/FreeRTOS_STM32N6570-DK/README.md

 * After a Reset, the integrated BootROM of the board executes.
 * If the FSBL was loaded in an external flash, BootROM copies it from there into the SRAM.
-    >This project case :  copies the FSBL from the External flash 0x70000000 into the SRAM 0x34180000
+    >This project case :  copies the FSBL from the NOR External flash 0x70000000 into the SRAM 0x34180000
 * Jump from the BootROM into the FSBL and FSBL executes.
 * If an application project was loaded in an external memory, then :
     * if running from external memory, sets up the execute in place,
      otherwise copies the Application from the External memory into the SRAM.
-        >This project case :  copies the Application from the External flash 0x70100000 into the SRAM 0x034000000.
+        >This project case :  copies the Application from the NOR External flash 0x70100000 into the SRAM 0x034000000.

     * Jump from the FSBL into the Application
     * The Application executes